maxfreu/SegmentationModels.jl/README.md

 - MobileNetv1-3

 A subset of the classifiers in [Metalhead.jl](https://github.com/FluxML/Metalhead.jl) is supported.
-Pre-training is supported as far as its supported there.
+Pre-training is supported as far as it's supported there.

 ## Supported Features
 - Using pretrained models